 As with any bet, be careful not to let yourself be blinded by the large amount that the spread betting can yield because the opposite is just as likely.
-The spread betting can make you a rich man, but you can also lose a nice sum of money in no time.
 Losses and gains are variable, so be careful.
 Use your intuition and bet appropriate sums, that is to say, bet up to your means to avoid unpleasant surprises.

 Spread Betting Definition and Explanation